Skip to main content

 Requirements engineering

 AI agents write code fast.
 Without structured requirements, they write the wrong code fast.
 TRW uses AARE-F to turn vague feature requests into machine-verifiable specifications that agents can implement, trace, and validate.
+The result is a workflow where product intent, code changes, and tests stay connected instead of drifting apart.

 AARE-F framework